 You’re Not Alone if You’re in a Motorcycle Accident

 Motorcycle helmet safety is critical to protecting your skull and brain if an accident occurs.
-A motorcycle accident, though, can lead to other severe injuries, even when you’re wearing a helmet and other proper safety gear.
+However, a motorcycle accident can lead to other severe injuries, even when you’re wearing a helmet and other proper safety gear.

 After a motorcycle accident in Des Moines, you’re not alone – the attorneys at Walker, Billingsley & Bair are here to help.
 Our legal team is ready to provide you with the support you need, guiding you through the process of recovering compensation for the damages you suffered.
 To learn more about how we can help, call us today at 641-792-3595.